faasm/experiment-base/docs/k8s.md

 custom VMs.
 Managed k8s services like AKS will require their own specific setup steps.

-*Make sure that all of your VMs have the remote kubectl port open (`16443` at the time of writing).*
+*Make sure that all of your VMs have the relevant kubectl port open to your client machine*.
+You can check what this is using `kubectl config view` on one of the VMs. `16443` is the default at the time of writing.

 ### Ansible inventory